ShisheerKaushik24/Elite-Techno-Internship/README.md

 # Elite-Techno-Internship
-I am glad to have been given chance to participate in Skill India Internship Program on Python for ML/Al Internship at Elite Techno Groups.
+I am glad to have been given chance to participate in Skill India Internship Program on Python for ML/Al Internship at **Elite Techno Groups**.

 Within One month, I had a chance to learn a lot about Data Science.
 It was a very effecctive learning experience.
 Throughout the Course I have done some Industry Oriented project like as Inventory Management and Summer Olympics.
 It has enhanced my skills and knowledge in this perticular field.